|

 - Freedom and independence can only be obtained by realizing that

-external events (events in the material world or the world of
+external events (events in the material world, matter) need not affect

-mental events (thoughts, emotions, intentions).
+mental events (thoughts, mind).
 In this way we see ourselves as we

 truly are, not as we might imagine ourselves to be.

-yourself if the Stoic can avoid the psychological dilemma posed by
+- Consider if the Stoic can avoid the psychological dilemma of

-soft determinism.
-If every event has a cause, how can our will be
+determinism.
+If every event has a cause, how can our will be free?

-- The Stoic recommends a passive detachment from the world.
+- In a sense, the Stoic recommends a passive detachment from the world.

-- Hence, for the Stoic, we can't change the world, we can only change our awareness of
+- You can't change the world, you can only change your awareness of

 the world.
-We feel centered not because the world is
+You feel centered not because the world is

-right for us but because we choose to be right for the
+right for you but because you choose to be right for the

 world.
-If we were to hike in the mountains when
+If you hike in the mountains when ill and

-again when exhilarated, the scenery would the same in both
+again when well, the scenery is the same in both

 II.
 Moral evil pertains to human will and intention.